Red Sox owners reach agreement to buy Pittsburgh Penguins

 Financial details were not released.
 Sportico valued the Penguins at $845 million last month.

-As part of the deal, Penguins Hall of Famer Mario Lemieux and co-owner Ron Burkle will remain part of the franchise’s ownership group.
+As part of the deal, Lemieux and Burkle will remain part of the franchise’s ownership group.
+The two put the Penguins on the market back in 2015 before eventually — at least officially anyway — removing the “for sale” sign as the team won back-to-back Stanley Cups in 2016 and 2017.

+“Over the years, we have been approached multiple times by various groups interested in purchasing the team but never found the right fit,” Lemieux said in a statement.
+“In FSG, however, we met an experienced group of leaders with a passion to win championships and a vision that aligns with ours.”

 There will be no immediate changes to Pittsburgh’s management structure.
 CEO David Morehouse, general manager Ron Hextall, president of hockey operations Brian Burke and head coach Mike Sullivan will all remain in their current positions.